BitcoinDesign/Guide/guide/designing-products/user-research.md

    layout = "float-left"
 %}

-Bitcoin is a protocol with [layers](https://bitcoin.design/guide/getting-started/technology-primer/#do-all-transactions-have-to-be-this-secure) built on top of it.
+bitcoin is a protocol with [layers](https://bitcoin.design/guide/getting-started/technology-primer/#do-all-transactions-have-to-be-this-secure) built on top of it.

 The base layer is a public record of transactions that can easily be analyzed.
 However, layers built on top, such as [Lightning network](/guide/getting-started/technology-primer/#the-lightning-payment-network) make analysis of specific transaction impossible, thanks to [payment channels](/guide/getting-started/technology-primer/#what-is-a-payment-channel).